ProjectPythia/pythia-foundations/README.md

 This is the source repository for the Project Pythia Foundations content collection.

-The rendered site can be found (for now) at https://projectpythia.org/pythia-foundations/
+The rendered site can be found at https://foundations.projectpythia.org

 The book is powered by [Jupyter Book](https://jupyterbook.org/intro.html).